andriy-baran/action_form/README.md

 ## Code of Conduct

-Everyone interacting in the EasyForm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/easy_form/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActionForm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/andriy-baran/action_form/blob/master/CODE_OF_CONDUCT.md).